 It is estimated that these new laws will require a one-time cost of \$207,000 and ongoing costs of \$140,000 per year to be incurred by the CDE included in the ongoing costs will be a full time dyslexia specialist position at the CDE.
-However, Local Educational Agencies will need to address the incremental costs, if any, to assess for "phonological processing" skills when doing a special education assessment.
+However, Local Educational Agencies (LEAs) will need to address the incremental costs, if any, to assess for "phonological processing" skills when doing a special education assessment.
+In addition, LEAs are responsible for any costs related to teacher training and the purchase of appropriate Structured Literacy programs and interventions.